 How is this possible?
-Your stove has no moving parts, yet it can generate electricity from the heat of the fire.
+Your stove has no moving parts…yet it can generate electricity from the heat of the fire.

-It may sound like science fiction, but thermoelectric generators have existed since the 1800s.
+This may sound like science fiction, but thermoelectric generators have existed since the 1800s.
 Over the past 20 years, these generators have grown popular again in green industrial fields as well as consumer products, and today you can find cooking pots and wood stoves fitted with thermoelectric generators.

 The science behind the machine